Artsplendr/Generate-Images-with-DALL-E-2-and-OpenAI-API/README.md

 ## Project's Objective

 OpenAI describes DALL·E 2 as "an AI system that can create realistic images and art from a description in natural language."
-It is an oustanding tool, which allows creating images on the fly.
+It is an amazing tool, which allows creating images on the fly.

-Objective of this project is to test DALL·E 2 in generating images, based on text prompts and also to create variations of the generated image.
+Objective of this project is to test DALL·E 2 in generating images, based on a text prompt and also to create variations of the generated image.

 ## Example of Generated Image: